Disciplinary Rules & Procedures

 The Sudden Money Institute (“SMI”) and its division of training and certification, the Financial Transitionist Institute (“FTI”), have adopted the Code of Ethics and Standards of Professional Conduct (“Code of Ethics”), which, along with these Disciplinary Rules and Procedures (“Disciplinary Rules”) (collectively, “FTI Rules”), establish and enforce the ethical and professional standards of conduct for Certified Financial Transitionist® (“CeFT®”) professionals and candidates.

-The purpose of the FTI Rules is to ensure the integrity of the CeFT® mark and designation, warranting the highest standards of ethical and professional conduct to clients of CeFT® professionals and to the public.
+The purpose of the FTI Rules is to ensure the integrity of the CeFT® mark and designation, warranting the highest standards of ethical and professional conduct to clients of CeFT® professionals and the public.
 These Disciplinary Rules establish FTI’s procedures for enforcing and upholding the FTI Rules.
 The FTI Rules may be amended from time to time, as needed or at the discretion of FTI.

 CeFT® professionals and candidates are sometimes referred to herein as “Respondent.”